Rigidity of Circle Packings with Flexible Radii: Introduction

-In the special case where all radii are fixed, first order rigidity is identical to the first order rigidity of a bar framework.
-Related work on bar and tensegrity frameworks can be found in \cite{connelly_2022}.
-Connelly and Gortler proved if all radii are fixed and generic then the packing is rigid if and only if there are $2n-3$ touching points\cite{sticky_disc}.
+In the special case where all the radii are fixed, the problem is equivalent to that of a \textbf{bar framework} in $\mathbb{R}^2$: a graph realization problem with the constraints that all edge lengths are fixed.
+To see this: make the centers of the disks the set of vertices, and add a bar for each tangent pair.
+Connelly, Gortler, and Theran proved that if all radii are fixed and generic, then the packing is rigid if and only if there are $2n-3$ touching points \cite{sticky_disc}.

-In the special case where the graph is triangulated, Bauer, Stephenson and Wegert proved the set of packings is a differentiable manifold determined by radii on the boundary\cite{bauer_stephenson_wegert_2011}.
+In the special case where the graph is triangulated, the interior disks are edge connected and that each boundary disk is tangent to an interior disk, Bauer, Stephenson and Wegert proved that the set of packings is a differentiable manifold such that all radii are uniquely determined by the radii on the boundary \cite{bauer_stephenson_wegert_2011}.
 This result is particularly useful because it gives the global rigidity with certain constraints on the radii.
-This is one of the few cases where globally rigidity can be proved.
-Collins and Stephenson\cite{kstep} also give a fast approximation algorithm to compute interior radii from boundary radii.
+This is one of the few cases where global rigidity can be proved.
+Collins and Stephenson also give a fast approximation algorithm to compute interior radii from boundary radii \cite{kstep}.

-The question of whether or not a graph has a circle packing with radius in $[q,1]$ is known to be hard generally.
-In particular, Breu and Kirkpatrick proved the problem is NP-complete when $q=1$\cite{BreuKirk}.
-Therefore, we cannot expect a fast algorithm to determine global rigidity of circle packings generally.
-However, to prove Conjecture 1.1, all we need is solving several dozen special triangulated cases which may not be as hard as general cases.
+The question of whether or not a graph has a circle packing with radius in $[q,1]$ is known to be NP-Hard in general.
+In particular, Breu and Kirkpatrick proved that the problem is NP-complete when $q=1$\cite{BreuKirk}.
+Therefore, we cannot expect a fast algorithm to determine the global rigidity of circle packings in general.
+However, the graphs related to Conjecture \ref{uniformconjecture} are all triangulated, and therefore the problem may not be as difficult as the general case.